zon/duplet/readme.md

 ### Ignoring Files

 Ignore files matching regexp.
+In this case ignore files ending with `.meta`.

 ```
 duplet('folder-a', 'folder-b', /\.meta$/)
 ```

-Regexp is tested against the *whole path*, not just the file name.
+Regexp is tested against the **whole path**, not just the file name.